 While this definition may seem complicated, it boils down to receiving property from a trusting individual and misusing it for personal gain.
 Individuals should only be convicted of embezzlement if they take property or monies from someone who previously trusted them.

-Embezzlement: The Connection to Petty Theft and Grand Theft
+Embezzlement’s Connection to Petty Theft and Grand Theft

 The court system in California treats embezzlement charges like either:

-Embezzlement: The Penalties for a Conviction
+Penalties for an Embezzlement Conviction

 The results of an embezzlement conviction in California generally depend on the value of the property embezzled and the accused’s previous criminal history.
 Individuals convicted of petty theft embezzlement can face misdemeanor charges that lead to: